ceilfors/notes/notes/Praising_for_intelligence_may_stop_learners_from_learning.md

 ## Backlinks
 * [[Praise effort to cultivate growth mindset]]
 	* [[Praising for intelligence may stop learners from learning]].
 This doesn’t mean that we should apply positive reinforcement to learners.
-We should instead praise for the learning effort to cultivate the growth mindset.
+We should instead praise for the learning effort to cultivate the [[Growth mindset]].

 <!-- #evergreen #counterintuitive #coach -->